sjhiggs/sjhiggs.github.io/_posts/2019-02-04-openshift-lab.markdown

 ```

 # Create dns server
 The DNS server could be externalized to another server or network device.
 I did find that installing the DNS server on a separate VM reduced problems during install of the openshift environment.
 It's not strictly necessary to host the DNS on it's own VM; it could be co-located with the master server, for instance.
-From the kickstart directory in the custom scripts repo[^2], run the following.
+From ${SCRIPTS}/kickstart directory, run the following:

 ```
 ./install-node.sh -u myuser -s dns -i 192.168.1.114 -m 255.255.255.0 -g 192.168.1.1 -n 192.168.1.1 -p openshift_images -x 2048 -y 16 -z 1